dynatrace-oss/barista/src/lib/card/README.md

 * `<dt-card-subtitle>` - Right below the title, a subtitle can be placed.
 * `<dt-card-icon>` - An icon in the top left corner of the card. **not ready yet:**Use `<dt-icon>` for it as soon as it is ready
 * `<dt-card-action>` - Your place to add action buttons.
 Will be displayed in the top right corner.
 Use the buttons `secondary` variant.
+* `<dt-card-footer-actions>` - Action buttons, displayed below the text.
+For the regular cases there should only be one primary cta styled dt-button.

 ## Examples